Ethics and Welfare Advisory Panel

 EWAP is currently:

-- advising on the ethical and welfare considerations for two working groups, one on gene-editing and one on diet and nutrition for dogs and cats.
+- advising on the ethical and welfare considerations for three working groups, one on animals in performance sport, one on anthelmintics in grazing animals, and one on the UK veterinary agreement with the EU.

 - advising on the ethical and welfare considerations associated with fast growing broilers and cages for laying hens.